YiqianZhang1004/WinLossSequencesSpring24/GithubDocs/github_tutorial.md

   - **push** your to commit sync it to everyone

 For detailed tutorials, you may refer to the following resources.
-- A 1 hour crash course on git: https://www.youtube.com/watch?v=8JJ101D3knE.
+- An 1 hour crash course on git: https://www.youtube.com/watch?v=8JJ101D3knE.
 - The offical document: https://docs.github.com/en/get-started/quickstart/hello-world. *This site is available in Chinese*